wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/registry/managing-the-Registry.md

 ![](/assets/img/registry/119131680/119131689.png)

 It is also possible to edit the information later.
-To edit media type or resource description, right-click on the resource and click **Information** .
-You can delete the collection or resource you added by right-clicking on the resource or collection and clicking **Delete** .
+To edit media type or resource description, right-click on the resource and click **Information**.
+You can delete the collection or resource you added by right-clicking on the resource or collection and clicking **Delete**.

+## Adding metadata and community features
-### Adding properties, associations, dependencies, comments and tags for a resource or collection

-For a collection or resource, there are two main fields of properties you can add.
+You can add properties, associations, dependencies, comments, and tags for a resource or collection.
+There are two main fields of properties you can add.

 1. Metadata
 2. Community Features

 In the **Metadata** category, you can add properties, associations and dependencies.
 In the **Community Features** category, you can add comments and tags.

-#### Add metadata
+### Add metadata

 ![](/assets/img/registry/119131680/119131704.png)

 1. Add a property.
-Right-click on the collection or resource to which you want to add a property and click **Metadata \>** **Add a Property** .
-On the editor that appears, you can add, edit and delete properties.
+Right-click on the collection or resource to which you want to add a property and click **Metadata ->Add a Property**.
+On the editor that appears, you can add, edit, and delete properties.

     ![](/assets/img/registry/119131680/119131726.png)

-        To delete a property, select the property and click **Delete Property** .
-You can undo the action by clicking **Undelete Property** .
+    To delete a property, select the property and click **Delete Property**.
+You can undo the action by clicking **Undelete Property**.
 If not, the property will be removed when you save the editor.

 2. Add a dependency.
-Right-click on the collection or resource to which you want to add a dependency and click **Metadata \>** **Add a Dependency** .
+Right-click on the collection or resource to which you want to add a dependency and click **Metadata -> Add a Dependency**.
 On the editor that appears, add the dependencies you need.

     ![](/assets/img/registry/119131680/119131787.png)

     Note that the path should be valid registry paths.
-If not, an error message appears when you click **Save** .
+If not, an error message appears when you click **Save**.

     ![](/assets/img/registry/119131680/119131777.png)

 3. Add an association.
-Right click on the collection or resource to which you want to add an association and click **Metadata \>** **Add an Association** .
+Right click on the collection or resource to which you want to add an association and click **Metadata -> Add an Association**.

     On the editor that appears, add the associations necessary.
 Note that the path should be valid registry paths.
 If not, an error message appears when you click **Save** .
 You can edit the values, delete associations, and undo delete as required.

     ![](/assets/img/registry/119131680/119131745.png)

-#### Add community features
+### Add community features

 ![](/assets/img/registry/119131680/119131746.png)

 1. Add comment.
-Right click on the collection or resource to which you want to add a comment and click **Community \>** **Add Comment** .
+Right click on the collection or resource to which you want to add a comment and click **Community ->Add Comment**.
 On the editor that appears, you can add, edit and delete comments.
 To delete a comment, select the comment and click **Delete Comment** .

     ![](/assets/img/registry/119131680/119131791.png)

-        You can undo the action by clicking **Undelete Comment** .
+    You can undo the action by clicking **Undelete Comment**.
 If not, the comment will be removed when you save the editor.

 2. Add a tag.
-Right click on the collection or resource to which you want to add a tag and click **Community \>** **Add a Tag** .
+Right click on the collection or resource to which you want to add a tag and click **Community ->Add a Tag**.
         On the editor that appears, you can add, edit and delete (or undelete) tags.
 You can give any string value as a tag.

     ![](/assets/img/registry/119131680/119131732.png)

     You can not have two tags with the same name.

     ![](/assets/img/registry/119131680/119131783.png)

-### Linking with the editor
+## Linking with the editor

-This is similar to a feature that is available in Eclipse IDE.
-If you click on the **Link with Editor** option, the mouse pointer will focus on the path of the active editor of the **WSO2 Registry Browser** .
+If you click on the **Link with Editor** option, the mouse pointer will focus on the path of the active editor of the **WSO2 Registry Browser**.

-**Link With Editor** option is available only in the
-`         Repository        ` level, since it is a global function.
-To activate the **Link With Editor** option, right-click on **Repository** and click **Link With Editor** .
+**Link With Editor** option is available only in the `         Repository        ` level, since it is a global function.
+To activate the **Link With Editor** option, right-click **Repository** and click **Link With Editor**.
 The same functionality is available in the toolbar of the **WSO2 Registry Browser** view as well.

 ![](/assets/img/registry/119131680/119131750.png)